ga-curriculum/dom-events/the-event-object/README.md

 So we've established that `event.target` is the HTML element that we clicked on, so what we need to figure out next is how to tell the like button and the dislike button apart.
 Once we've done that, we can carry out logic based on which button the user clicked on.

 Luckily, we've attached something unique to each button that makes it different from every other element on the page - the value of the `id` attribute.
-We can access the value assigned to this attribute using the `event.target`'s `id` property.
-Let's confirm that while removing the `console.dir(likeButtonElement)`:
+We can access the value assigned to this attribute using `event.target`'s `id` property.
+Let's confirm that while also removing the `console.dir(likeButtonElement)`:

 ```javascript
 const handleReaction = (event) => {